-LEVEL PRONUNCIATION Assumes a dialect and/or accent intelligible to the aeronautical community.
-STRUCTURE Relevant grammatical structures and sentence patterns are determined by VOCABULARY FLUENCY COMPREHENSION INTERACTIONS language functions appropriate to the task.
-Expert 6 Pronunciation, stress, rhythm, and intonation, though possibly influenced by the first language or regional variation, almost never interfere with ease of understanding.
-Both basic and complex grammatical structures and sentence patterns are consistently well controlled Vocabulary range and accuracy are sufficient to communicate effectively on a wide variety of familiar and unfamiliar topics.
-Vocabulary is idiomatic, nuanced, and sensitive to register.
-Able to speak at length with a natural, effortless flow.
-Varies speech flow for stylistic effect, e.g. to emphasize a point.
-Uses appropriate discourse markers and connectors spontaneously.
-Comprehension is consistently accurate in nearly all contexts and includes comprehension of linguistic and cultural subtleties.
-Interacts with ease in nearly all situations.
-Is sensitive to verbal and non-verbal cues and responds to them appropriately.
-Extended 5 Pronunciation, stress, rhythm, and intonation, though influenced by the first language or regional variation, rarely interfere Basic grammatical structures and sentence patterns are consistently well controlled.
-Complex structures are attempted but Vocabulary range and accuracy are sufficient to communicate effectively on common, concrete, and work-related topics.
-Able to speak at length with relative ease on familiar topics but may not vary speech flow as a stylistic Comprehension is accurate on common, concrete, and work-related topics and mostly accurate when the Responses are immediate, appropriate, and informative.
-Manages the speaker/listener relationship effectively.

-with ease of understanding. with errors which sometimes interfere with meaning.
+LEVEL PRONUNCIATION STRUCTURE VOCABULARY FLUENCY COMPREHENSION INTERACTIONS Assumes a dialect Relevant and/or grammatical accent intelligible to structures and the sentence aeronautical patterns are community. determined by language functions appropriate to the task.
+Expert Pronunciation, stress, Both basic and Vocabulary range and Able to speak at Comprehension is Interacts with ease in 6 rhythm, and complex accuracy are length with consistently accurate nearly intonation, grammatical sufficient to a natural, effortless in all situations.
+Is though possibly structures and communicate flow. nearly all contexts sensitive to influenced sentence patterns effectively on Varies speech flow and verbal and non-verbal by the first language are a wide variety of for includes cues or consistently well familiar stylistic effect, e.g. to comprehension of and responds to regional variation, controlled and unfamiliar topics. emphasize a point. linguistic and cultural them almost Vocabulary is Uses subtleties. appropriately. never interfere with idiomatic, appropriate discourse ease of nuanced, and markers and understanding. sensitive to connectors register. spontaneously.
+Extended Pronunciation, stress, Basic grammatical Vocabulary range and Able to speak at Comprehension is Responses are 5 rhythm, and structures and accuracy are length with accurate immediate, intonation, sentence sufficient to relative ease on on common, appropriate, and though influenced by patterns are communicate familiar concrete, and informative.
+Manages the consistently effectively on topics but may not work-related topics the first language or well controlled. common, concrete, vary and speaker/listener regional Complex and speech flow as a mostly accurate when relationship variation, rarely structures are work-related topics. stylistic the effectively. interfere attempted but with ease of understanding. with errors which sometimes interfere with meaning.
 Paraphrases consistently and successfully.
 Vocabulary is sometimes idiomatic. device.
-Can make use of appropriate discourse markers or connectors. situational complication or an unexpected turn of events.
-Is able to comprehend a range of speech varieties accent) or registers.

-Operational Pronunciation, stress, Basic grammatical Vocabulary range and Produces stretches of Comprehension is Responses are usually operational • 4 rhythm, and structures and accuracy are usually language at an mostly immediate, intonation are sentence sufficient to appropriate accurate on common, appropriate, and influenced by the first patterns are used communicate tempo.
+Can make use of appropriate discourse markers or connectors. speaker is confronted with a linguistic or situational complication or an unexpected turn of events.
+Is able to comprehend a range of speech varieties (dialect and/or accent) or registers.
+I Operational Pronunciation, stress, Basic grammatical Vocabulary range and Produces stretches of Comprehension is Responses are usually 4 rhythm, and structures and accuracy are usually language at an mostly immediate, intonation are sentence sufficient to appropriate accurate on common, appropriate, and influenced by the first patterns are used communicate tempo.
 There may be concrete, and work- informative.
 Initiates language or regional creatively effectively on occasional loss of related and variation but only and are usually well common, fluency topics when the maintains exchanges sometimes interfere controlled.
 Errors concrete, and work- on transition from accent or even with may related rehearsed variety used is when dealing with an ease of occur, particularly in topics.
 Can often or formulaic speech sufficiently unexpected turn of understanding. unusual or paraphrase to intelligible for an events. unexpected successfully when spontaneous international Deals adequately circumstances, but lacking interaction, but community of with rarely vocabulary in unusual this does not prevent users.
 When the apparent interfere with or effective speaker is misunderstandings meaning. unexpected communication. confronted with a by checking, circumstances.
 Can make limited use linguistic confirming, or of or situational clarifying. discourse markers or complication connectors.
-Fillers or an unexpected are not turn of distracting. events, comprehension may be slower or require clarification strategies.
+Fillers or an unexpected are not turn of events, comprehension may be slower or require clarification strategies.
 Levels 1, 2 and 3 are on subsequent page